WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 A collection inspired by the mountains

-Our Shepherd line represents a combination of nature, tradition and elegance.
-We deliberately chose a limited number of pieces to underline the special nature of this material.
-Each headband and hat is unique and has been made with dedication to offer you the best possible protection from the winter elements.
+Our The Shepherd line represents a fusion of nature, tradition, and elegance.
+We deliberately chose a limited edition to emphasize the uniqueness of this material.
+Each headband and hat is unique, crafted with dedication to offer you the best possible protection from the winter elements.

 Care – How to keep your cashmere beautiful for a lifetime

-Cashmere is a natural wonder that will last a lifetime if cared for properly.
-The natural lanolin in the fiber has a self-cleaning effect, which is why it is often enough to air your cashmere headbands and hats in the fresh air.
-If washing is still necessary, we recommend a gentle hand wash with lukewarm water and a special wool detergent.
+Cashmere is a natural wonder that, with proper care, will last a lifetime.
+The natural lanolin in the fiber has a self-cleaning effect, so it's often sufficient to air your cashmere headbands and hats out in the fresh air.
+Should washing be necessary, we recommend a gentle hand wash with lukewarm water and a special wool detergent.

 Our care tips:

-Ventilate regularly – so your cashmere products stay fresh longer.
+Ventilate regularly – this way your cashmere products stay fresh longer.

 Gentle hand wash – without wringing or rubbing.